pocc/tshark.dev/content/_index.md

   - [ ] <using randpkt gif (upload from desktop as gif/webp)>
   - [ ] Wireshark extcap_example.py with GUI and screen recording

-## <a name=closing-thoughts></a>Closing Thoughts

-Personally, I think that wireshark's CLI needs a better API.
-For example, git has a large amount of functionality, but.

 ## Further Reading

 _The end of one adventure is the beginning of another._